 In addition, the authorization of preferred stock, which is intended primarily as a financing tool and not as a defense against takeovers, may potentially be used by management to render more difficult uninvited attempts to acquire control of Glacier (e.g., by diluting the ownership interest of a substantial stockholder, increasing the amount of consideration necessary for a stockholder to obtain control, or selling authorized but unissued shares to friendly third parties).
+The rights, powers and preferences of any class(es) of preferred stock issued would be established by the Glacier board of directors at the time such stock is authorized for issuance, and could include voting rights.
+Additionally, any such class(es) of preferred stock may be entitled to voting rights in certain circumstances, even if not specifically granted by Glacier, under Delaware law.

-The requirement of a super-majority vote of stockholders to approve change-in-control transactions, the availability of Glacier's preferred stock for issuance without stockholder approval, the staggered terms for Glacier's directors, provisions in Glacier's Certificate of Incorporation permitting the removal of directors only for cause and the Glacier board of directors' ability to expand the board of directors' size and fill resulting vacancies, may have the effect of lengthening the time required for a person to acquire control of Glacier through a tender offer, proxy contest, the election of a majority of the Glacier board of directors, or otherwise, and may deter any potential unfriendly offers or other efforts to obtain control of Glacier.
+The requirement of a super-majority vote of stockholders to approve change-in-control transactions, the availability of Glacier's preferred stock for issuance without stockholder approval, the staggered terms for Glacier's directors (as described under "Board of Directors" above), provisions in Glacier's Certificate of Incorporation permitting the removal of directors only for cause and the Glacier board of directors' ability to expand the board of directors' size and fill resulting vacancies, may have the effect of lengthening the time required for a person to acquire control of Glacier through a tender offer, proxy contest, the election of a majority of the Glacier board of directors, or otherwise, and may deter any potential unfriendly offers or other efforts to obtain control of Glacier.
 This could deprive Glacier's stockholders of opportunities to realize a premium for their Glacier common stock and could make removal of incumbent directors more difficult, even in circumstances where the action was favored by a majority of Glacier's stockholders.